Does Sunscreen Expire? Sunscreen Expiration Explained

 How Do You Know If Sunscreen Is Expired?

 There are a couple of ways you can tell if your sunscreen is expired.
 First, you should look for an expiration date on the sunscreen bottle.
-If there is no expiration date on the bottle, you should look for any obvious changes in the color, texture, or smell of the sunscreen.
+If there is no expiration date on the bottle, you should opt for a new sunscreen product with a valid expiration date.
 An expired sunscreen can become liquidy or grainy in texture, have an usual smell, or turn yellow in color.

 What Do You Do With Expired Sunscreen?